RELATES TO: KRS 216.525, 216.555. 216.557, 216.560, 42 U.S.C. 1395, 1396

 2. Requires the services provided by the facility; and

-3. Is eligible for Medicaid nursing facility services and the facility is certified to participate in Title XVIII or Title XIX of the Social Security Act.
+3. Is eligible for Medicaid nursing facility services and the facility is certified to participate in Title XVIII, 42 U.S.C.
+1395, or Title XIX, 42 U.S.C.
+1396, of the Social Security Act.

 Section 3.
 Appeals Rights.
 (1) A resident may appeal any discharge.

-(2) A resident may appeal a transfer when he is transferred from:
+(2) A resident may appeal a transfer if he or she is transferred from:

 (a) A certified bed into a noncertified bed; or